 - Table 23 shows there are five Green Flag awarded parks in Gedling Borough - Arnot Hill Park, Gedling Country Park, Burton Road Jubilee Park, Bestwood Country Park and for the first time Breck Hill Park in 2022. - There are five Country Parks in Gedling Borough Bestwood Country Park; Burntstump Country Park; Gedling Country Park; Newstead and Annesley Country Park and Newstead Abbey.
-No changes in designation have taken place during the monitoring period.

-• Three planning permissions for new tourist accommodation have been granted since the adoption of the Local Planning Document as shown in Table 24.
+No changes in designation have taken place during the monitoring period. - Three planning permissions for new tourist accommodation have been granted since the adoption of the Local Planning Document as shown in Table 24.

-Open Space Award Management Arnot Hill Park Since 2007 Managed by the Council and the Friends of Arnot Hill Park.
+Open Space Award Management Arnot Hill Since 2007 Managed by the Council and the Friends of Arnot Park Hill Park.
 Completed projects include improvements to the lake, play areas, buildings, car parks and security and installation of planting schemes and sculptures.
-Gedling Country Park Since 2016 Managed by the Council supported by the Friends of Gedling Country Park.
+Gedling Since 2016 Managed by the Council supported by the Friends Country Park of Gedling Country Park.
 Completed projects include the play area, café 1899, visitor centre and information, nature trail and sculptures, relocation of the beehives onto the Butterfly walk, Ivan Gollop memorial garden, viewing platforms and extensions to the car park.
 Burton Road 2014-2018 A Friends of Burton Road Jubilee Park group is now Jubilee Park Since 2019 involved with the management and development.
-Bestwood Country Park Since 2020 Green Flag awarded summer 2020.
-The park is owned by Gedling Borough Council and Nottinghamshire County Council.
-The Council have the maintenance responsibilities for all of the park through a collaborative agreement with County.
-The Friends of Bestwood Country Park also assist with the development and management with frequent volunteering conservation activities.
-Breck Hill Park First award 2022 Managed by the Council and supported by the Friends of Breck Hill Park.
-Refurbishment of the playground completed in February 2021.